 An identifier is a name assigned to a variable, function, or array in a program.
 It is a user-defined name consisting of a sequence of letters and digits.
 An identifier should always begin with either a letter or the underscore (_) symbol.
 It should not be the same as keywords since keywords are reserved words.

-A token is the smallest unit or element of a program, which is meaningful to a compiler.
+A token is a program's smallest unit or element, which is meaningful to a compiler.
 Various types of tokens are keywords, variables, constants, identifiers, special symbols, operators, and strings.

 26. Conditional Statements

 Conditional statements, also known as conditionals, conditional constructs, or conditional expressions, are commands used to make decisions based on specified conditions.
 These statements perform different actions depending upon whether the boolean condition evaluates to true or false.
 Examples of conditional statements are ‘if-else’, ‘while’, ‘if’, and ‘else-if’.

 The concept of a loop in computer programming comes into play when we need to execute a particular set of instructions repetitively until a specified condition is met.
 For example, consider we need to print “Hello everyone” 10 times.
 Writing separate 10 lines for printing each “Hello everyone” is inconvenient and inefficient.